alinematich/CommitsAddParameterFinder/README.md

 # CommitsAddParameterFinder
-Finds all the commits that add a parameter to a method in java files.
+Finds all the Git commits that add a parameter to a method in Java files.

 ## Installation
 Install python3